-The City of Hendersonville Board of Adjustment is tasked with directing the economic growth and physical development of the planning jurisdiction of the City of Hendersonville as provided in N.C.G.S. § 160A-360 and to guide such development in a matter as to assure the prosperity, health, safety and general welfare of the City and its communities.
+The City of Hendersonville Board of Adjustment is tasked with directing the economic growth and physical development of the planning and development regulation jurisdiction of the City of Hendersonville.
+The Board of Adjustment is governed by authority of Chapter 160D-302 of the North Carolina General Statutes.

 Membership & Terms

 The Board of Adjustment consists of ten (10) regular members and two (2) alternates.
-Subject to the provisions of N.C.G.S. §§ 160A-362 and 160A-388, or any successor statutes, the members shall be chosen as follows: Seven (7) regular members and one (1) alternate, each of whom shall be a resident of the City of Hendersonville, shall be appointed by the City Council of the City of Hendersonville.
+Subject to Chapter 160D-302 of the North Carolina General Statutes., or any successor statutes, the members shall be chosen as follows: Seven (7) regular members and one (1) alternate, each of whom shall be a resident of the City of Hendersonville, shall be appointed by the City Council of the City of Hendersonville.

 Members shall serve three-year terms as provided by the City of Hendersonville Zoning Ordinance.
 Any vacancy in the membership is be filled for the unexpired term in the same manner as the initial appointment.
 Members serve without compensation but may be reimbursed for any expenses incurred while representing the Board.
 Members serve without compensation.

-Alternate members serve on the Board in the event of an absence of any regular member.
+Alternate members serve on the Board in the event of an absence of any regular member and are expected to attend all meetings.
 Alternate members are appointed for the same term and in the same manner as regular members for each jurisdiction.
 Each alternate member, while attending any regular or special meeting of the Board and serving in the absence of any regular member, has and may exercise all the powers and duties of a regular member.

 Authority of the Board

-The The Board of Adjustment shall operate according to powers granted under the authority of Article 19, Planning and Development Regulation - North Carolina G.S.
-160A-360 and has the authority to:
+The The Board of Adjustment shall operate according to powers granted under the authority of Chapter 160D-302 of the North Carolina General Statutes and has the authority to: